-The Portfolio will invest primarily in a diversified portfolio of fixed income securities (e.g. bonds) either directly, or indirectly via the use of derivatives (as described below).
-The fixed income securities will either be issued by companies which provide exposure to emerging markets or which have their registered office in emerging markets around the world, or be issued or guaranteed by governments, government agencies and supranational bodies in emerging markets.
+The Portfolio primarily invests in fixed income securities (eg bonds), directly, or indirectly via the use of derivatives (as described below) including currency forwards (including non-deliverable forwards).
+The fixed income securities are issued or guaranteed by governments, government agencies and supranational bodies of emerging markets or issued by companies which are based in or carry out the larger part of their business activities in emerging markets or which provide exposure to emerging markets.
 There is no limit on the Portfolio's Net Asset Value which may be invested in such emerging market securities or in non-investment grade securities.
-Please refer to the "Certain Investment Risks - Market Risk" and "Certain Investment Risks - Emerging Markets" section of this Prospectus for information in relation to the risks of investing in emerging markets.
+Please refer to the "Certain Investment Risks - Market Risk" and "Certain Investment Risks - Emerging Markets" section of the Prospectus for information in relation to the risks of investing in emerging markets.